Student Program: K to 3

 - Registration is on a first come, first served basis and SPACE IS LIMITED!
 Completing a registration form does not ensure your child a spot in the program.
 Please make sure to meet all requirements prior to completing a registration form.

-- Please DO NOT contact the school sites directly.
+- Please DO NOT contact the school site directly.
 Should you have any questions or need assistance with registration, contact The Center for Equity for English Learners at email@example.com.

 Teacher Program: Chinese Language Teacher Summer Institute

-Applicants admitted into the program will become part of a cohort (no larger than 20), in which students will work toward the 2-year "3-in-1" program.
-During the second year of the program, students who successfully complete the coursework will be assigned to local elementary or secondary schools for the student-teaching experience or for an internship.
+Applicants admitted into the program will become part of a cohort, in which students will work toward the 2-year "3-in-1" program.
+During the second year of the program, students who successfully complete the coursework will be assigned to local elementary or secondary schools for the student-teaching experience.
 The CBTE program meets the California teaching requirements through a research-based curriculum delivered by expert faculty.
 Small class sizes, along with the support and guidance from the faculty, administrators and staff, will ultimately lead to the certification of Chinese teachers eligible to teach at any elementary or secondary school in California and in many other states.

-The next cohort will begin in May 2017.
+The next cohort will begin in May 2018.
 Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take two pre-service credential courses (continuing Chinese bilingual teacher candidates will also take 2 courses).
-Our seventh StarTalk grant will provide substantial scholarships for summer tuition.
-The program will also provide for the costs of CSET and CBEST tests.
+Our eleventh STARTALK grant will provide scholarships for summer and fall tuition.
 To participate in this program, applicants must first be accepted to the LMU School of Education.
 Click here for the LMU Graduate School Application procedure.

-Applications are now being accepted for the seventh cohort.
+Applications are now being accepted.
 Please apply as early as possible for the May priority admissions deadline.

-o Returning Scholars Only: Course 1b – Content-based Instruction in Mandarin – 2 units
+- Course 1b – Content-based Instruction in Mandarin – 2 units (Returning Scholars)

-o Returning Scholars Only: Course 3b – Assessment and Oral Proficiency Practicum – 1 unit
+- Course 3b – Assessment and Oral Proficiency Practicum – 1 unit (Returning Scholars)

 Credentialed and non-credentialed and heritage language teacher candidates will complete this 4 hybrid course-series offered through LMU Extension for 12 credit hours.
 Upon completion of this Summer Institute, participants will:

-- Deepen knowledge and skill in teaching Chinese grammar (Chinese Grammar Pedagogy course)
+- Deepen knowledge and skills in teaching Chinese grammar (Chinese Grammar Pedagogy course)

 - Expand knowledge of content-based Mandarin language, with focus on the arts and movement education (Content-based Instruction in Mandarin and Methods in Content-Based Instruction)